Are students or parents permitted to enter CIS campuses?

 From which sources does CIS gather information regarding COVID-19?

 CIS works closely with the MoEYS, MoH and embassies in Phnom Penh to monitor COVID-19 developments.
-We also take advice from the Center for Disease Control (CDC), World Health Organization (WHO) and Pasteur Institute.
+We also take advice from the World Health Organization (WHO), the Pasteur Institute and the Center for Disease Control (CDC).

 - World Health Organization (WHO)